evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt_weissach/_index.md

 ## Performance

 With overboost, the Porsche Taycan Turbo GT Weissach delivers an astonishing maximum power of 815 kW (1108 hp / 1093 bhp).
 Even without overboost, it boasts a formidable 815 kW (1108 hp / 1093 bhp).
-The maximum torque reaches an incredible 1340 Nm (989 ft-lb).
+The maximum torque reaches an incredible 1340 Nm (989 lb-ft).
 This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in a mere 2.2 seconds and achieves a top speed of 300 km/h (186 mph), underscoring its breathtaking performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 105 kWh and a net usable capacity of 97 kWh, providing an 8 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 105 kWh and a net usable capacity of 97 kWh, providing an 8 kWh buffer (7.6%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 555 to 558 km (345-347 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 558 to 555 km (347-345 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 17.5 kWh/100 km for the base model and 17.4 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 17.4 kWh/100 km for the base model and 17.5 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 320 kW.
 Charging from 0% to 100% takes approximately 46 minutes, while a more typical charging scenario from 10% to 80% takes 15 minutes with an average charging speed at 265 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 65%.
 This results in an effective charging speed, including time lost, of 212 kW, with each charging session taking about 18 minutes and 32 seconds..